 Days in Year

-- Actual/360 also computes the interest daily by counting the number of days in the calendar, but uses a fixed 360 year length;
+- Actual/360 – also computes the interest daily by counting the number of days in the calendar, but uses a fixed 360 year length.

-- 30E/360 counts the days from the calendar, but also introduces some changes on the months with 31 and 28 days;
+- 30E/360 – counts the days from the calendar, but also introduces some changes on the months with 31 and 28 days.

-Particularities in the 30E/360 method
+Particulars of the 30E/360 method

 The last day of February is treated as the 30th day of the month.

-Also, the 30E/360 days in year method will compute the interest knowing that there is a maximum of 360 interest days in that year.
-So for instance, if a loan account has repayments paid yearly, the interest will be calculated for 360 days, instead of the actual number of days on the calendar.
+Furthermore, the 30E/360 days in year method will compute the interest knowing that there is a maximum of 360 interest days in that year.
+So for instance, if a loan account has repayments paid yearly, the interest will be calculated for 360 days, instead of the actual number of days in the calendar.